Date Revised: 07/03/2024

 Background checks are required for day camps licensed through Bright from the Start and Outdoor Child Caring Programs.

 All family day care home providers, directors, and employees hired on or after January 1, 2014 will be required to undergo a national fingerprint background check and obtain a satisfactory determination from DECAL.
 All employees hired prior to January 1, 2014 will have to undergo a national fingerprint background check and obtain a satisfactory determination from DECAL by January 1, 2017.
 Beginning January 1, 2019, every family day care home provider, director, and employee must have a satisfactory records check determination on file that has been issued within the past five years; a new fingerprint background check will be required every five years.
-Learn more about his new rule here
+Learn more about this rule here

 Fees vary up to $20.00